Stability in Online Coalition Formation: Introduction

-We focus on stability concepts based on deviations by single agents, namely Nash stability, individual stability, contractual Nash stability, and contractual individual stability.
+We cover a broad range of the most common stability concepts for hedonic games based on deviations by single agents and groups of agents.
+Specifically, we consider Nash stability, individual stability, contractual Nash stability, contractual individual stability as well as the core and the strict core.
 In addition, we study Pareto optimality, which is particularly interesting because it is a natural weakening of the demanding objective of maximizing social welfare while it can still be interpreted as a notion of stability \citep{Morr10a}.
 We present a comprehensive picture of the capabilities and impossibilities of online algorithms aiming to compute stable partitions.
-For this, we consider natural utility restrictions, such as symmetry or the distinction of friends and enemies, which lead to subclasses of additively separable hedonic games like appreciation-of-friends games or aversion-to-enemies games \citep{DBHS06a}.
+Note that for some of the solution concepts, e.g., Nash stability, no partition satisfies the stability notion in some instances.
+This also implies trivial impossibilities for the online setting.
+Therefore, we consider natural utility restrictions, such as symmetry or the distinction of friends and enemies, a natural approach that has been thoroughly explored in coalition formation settings \citep{DBHS06a,OBI+17a,BBT22a,FKV22a,KNR+22a}.
+Within the framework of additively separable hedonic games, this is in particular captured in the subclasses of appreciation-of-friends games (AFGs) and aversion-to-enemies games (AEGs) \citep{DBHS06a}.
 Our findings are summarized in \Cref{tab:overview}.

 A large part of our results is negative and proves the nonexistence of randomized algorithms capable of computing stable coalition structures under strong utility restrictions.
-This is even the case for solution concepts like Pareto optimality or contractual Nash stability, for which solutions are guaranteed to exist in any hedonic game \citep{AzSa15a}.
+This is even the case for solution concepts like Pareto optimality or contractual individual stability, for which solutions are guaranteed to exist in any hedonic game \citep{AzSa15a}.
+In fact, all our negative results only use games in which coalition structures satisfying the considered solution concept are guaranteed to exist.
 By contrast, we obtain deterministic online algorithms capable of computing contractually Nash-stable and Pareto-optimal coalition structures in restricted classes of games.
 While such positive results seem rare, they entail very strong stability guarantees.
-The associated algorithms do not only output a final stable coalition structure but they \emph{maintain} stability throughout the entire arrival process of agents.
+The associated algorithms do not only output a final stable coalition structure, but they \emph{maintain} stability throughout the entire arrival process of agents.
 Otherwise, they would fail their promised guarantee on a partial instance.
-Hence, these algorithms are suitable for every application with an indefinite time horizon, where new agents can arrive continuously.
+Hence, these algorithms suit every application with an indefinite time horizon, where new agents can arrive continuously.